babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 ## Benefits of using Kafka / MapR-ES for video transport

-As I mentioned before, my previous CV field study used NFS to copy images from cameras to the MapR filesystem and I notified CV workers to download and process them by publishing their file path into a Kafka topic (I used MapR's implementation of Kafka, called MapR-ES).
+As I mentioned before, my previous CV field study used NFS to copy images from cameras to the MapR filesystem and I notified CV workers to download and process them by publishing their file path into a Kafka topic (I used MapR's re-implementation of Kafka, called MapR-ES).
 However, using pub/sub streams to broadcast the image bytes is better than copying the image files via NFS.
 Here's why:

 1. ***Kafka / MapR-ES can be reliable, scalable, fault tolerant image storage.*** Instead of saving images to a file then notifying a CV worker once that file has been written, we can put the image itself in a pub/sub stream and accomplish both tasks.
 When a CV worker polls the stream, it will receive the image.
 If there are no new images, the poll function will return nothing.
 So, the image itself acts as a notification to the CV worker that an image is ready to be processed.
 If the pub/sub messaging service is provided by MapR-ES or Kafka, then using the stream for image storage also benefits from the reliability and scalability of the underlying streaming infrastructure.